Why coffee meetings and requests to pick your brain are bad for your business

 You still get feedback, and you get paid!

-I know, you’re doing it free because you want to get feedback on your new service.
+I know, you’re doing it for free because you want to get feedback on your new service.
 It’s not quite ready yet, so you don’t feel like you can charge.

 Just because your service isn’t quite ready yet, doesn’t mean you should be afraid to charge for it.
 Isn’t it still taking your time?
 Isn’t the client still benefitting from the advice you give?
 Yes, of course!
 So, why shouldn’t you be paid?